-I’ve recently received emails from teachers who have had pre-literate (coming from a culture that does not have a written language, or that has only very recently developed one) or illiterate (coming from a culture that does have a written language, but the student cannot read it) students recently join their classes.
+I’ve recently received emails from teachers who have had pre-literate (coming from a culture that does not have a written language, or that has only very recently developed one) or students who cannot read their culture’s written language recently join their classes.
 The teachers have asked me for suggestions for how they can work with these new arrivals effectively.
 The term used to often describe them are Students with Interrupted Formal Education (SIFEs).

 In addition, I thought people might find a few other materials helpful.